Binna-Choi/tb_prediction/README.md

 - GDP per capita in 2022
 - The number of population in 2022

-## Data preprocessing
-- Missing: 50% values are miisng in observed, the variable is deleted.
-- Standardized data: Fit scaler (mean and sd) for continuous variables.

 ## References
 a.
 [WHO TB data](https://www.who.int/teams/global-tuberculosis-programme/data) <br>
 b.
 [World Bank](https://data.worldbank.org)